 As the world becomes more complex, so do the forms of communication needed to interact.
 This is especially evident within contemporary institutions where gender, race, ethnicity, sexual orientation, and social class differences must be negotiated on an ongoing basis through everyday communication activities.
 The study of communication in everyday settings is essential for:

-Bachelor of Arts in Mass Media provides students with theoreticallyfocused and application-based frameworks to understand media, media technology, and its influence upon domestic and global culture and society.
+Bachelor of Arts in Media Studies provides students with theoretically focused and application-based frameworks to understand media, media technology, and its influence upon domestic and global culture and society.
 Students will study theoretically grounded approaches to a variety of media, becoming sensitive to the ways power affects media creation, distribution, representation, access, and change.
-Students will explore and contribute to a lively and stimulating socially conscious intellectual environment one that allows every student to expand the scope of his or her cultural and educational experience.
+Students will explore and contribute to a lively and stimulating socially conscious intellectual environment – one that allows every student to expand the scope of his or her cultural and educational experience.
 The program is broad-based, focusing on studies of a wide range of traditional, alternative, historical, contemporary, and emerging media within their cultural, social, historical, economic, global, and political contexts.
-The goal of the degree program is to help students become theoretically-informed navigators and critical consumers of media texts; skills useful for citizens of a dynamically mediated world.
+The goal of the degree program is to help students become theoretically informed navigators and critical consumers of media texts; skills useful for citizens of a dynamically mediated world.

 Advertizing, Broadcast, Broadcaster, Broadcasting, Communicate, Current events, Demographics, Digital, Editing, Editor, Events, Film, Journalism, Journalist, Marketing, Media, News, Press, Print, Producing, Production, Public relations, Radio, Social media, Television, Video, Visual, Visuals, Visulization